aezamsos/aezamsos/README.md

 ![GitHub](https://img.shields.io/badge/github-%23121011.svg?style=for-the-badge&logo=github&logoColor=white)

 ## Projects
+### [📊 Data Statistics and Analytics with Python] (https://github.com/aezamsos/data-statistics-analytics-python)
+The repository "data-statistics-analytics-python" serves as a comprehensive collection of projects and resources developed during the Data Statistics and Analytics training conducted by CITD Hyderabad.
+Utilizing Google Colab as the primary platform, this repository encompasses various aspects of data analysis and visualization using Python.

 ### [Automated Attendance Management System Using Face Recognition (LBPH Algorithm)](https://github.com/aezamsos/Automated-Attendance-Management-System-Using-Face-Recognition-LBPH-Algorithm)
 A project that automates attendance management using face recognition technology, enhancing efficiency and accuracy.